google/trillian/README.md

 TODO: add description of per-personality Mappers

-TODO: add description of distribution: how many instances run, how distributed, how synchronized (master election), mention use of transactions as a fallback (in case of errors in master election).
+TODO: add description of distribution: how many instances run, how distributed, how synchronised (master election), mention use of transactions as a fallback (in case of errors in master election).

 ![Map components](docs/MapDesign.png)